layershift/enscale-docs/pages/06.deployments/06.deployment-manager/docs.10.md

 **URL**: change the URL of your git repository

 **Auto-update**: toggle on or off as well as select the desired interval for checking whether there were any changes made to your repository.
-If changes are detected, a `svn update` is performed.
+If changes are detected, a `git pull` is performed.

 **Auto-resolve conflict**: enabling this feature prevents merge conflicts (any locally made change will be discarded if it conflicts with your repository)